leap-stc/leap-stc.github.io/book/guides/data_guides/data_catalog.md

 # Working with the LEAP Data Catalog

 You want to have a specific dataset to explore or analyze?
-There is a good chance that somebody else at LEAP has already worked with the data!
+There is a chance that somebody else at LEAP has already worked with the data!
 So the first thing to look for data should always be a visit to the [LEAP Data Catalog](reference.infrastructure.catalog).
 This guide goes over the process of loading data from the catalog.
 If data is not there, it also specifies how one can request cloud-ingested data be added to the catalog.
 If you are completely new to data ingestion and putting data into the cloud, please check out our beginner oriented [tutorial](guides.data.ingestion_tutorial).

 ## How to load Data from the LEAP Catalog